Easy to make gluten-free keto pumpkin bars with chocolate chips that have no sugar added. They're so good, even the kids love them!

-This recipe makes a dozen large bars.
+This recipe makes a dozen large pumpkin-flavored keto chocolate chip bars.
 If making for a large group or to cut down on calories, they could be cut into smaller squares.
 Very dense and moist, these delicious pumpkin bars are hard to resist.

 If you leave out the chocolate chips, a chocolate ganache could be drizzled on top instead.
 I've got a great recipe for ganache in my low carb peanut butter cheesecake recipe.

-You can even leave the chocolate out all together and drizzle with a simple mix of cream cheese, cream, and powdered sweetener.
+You can even leave the chocolate out altogether and drizzle with a simple mix of cream cheese, cream, and powdered sweetener.
 Or, try frosting them with the same cream cheese icing I used in my other low carb pumpkin bars.

-We hope you enjoy these delicious and easy to make pumpkin cookie bars with chocolate chips.
-If you give the recipe a try, be sure to let us know what you think in the comment section below.
+We hope you enjoy these delicious and easy-to-make pumpkin cookie bars with chocolate chips.
+Here's the printable recipe card with all the steps.

-- 1 cup low carb sweetener divided (add more to taste)
+- 1 cup low carb sugar substitute divided (add more to taste)

 - 2 large eggs